Knights of the Round Table: Hector de Maris

 As told in the Vulgate Merlin, Hector is an illegitimate son of King Ban of Benoic (in today's France), who, magically helped by Merlin, fathered him with the Lady de Maris.
 He is raised by his maternal grandfather Agravadain the Black, lord of the Castle of the Fens.
 In the Vulgate Lancelot, Hector fights against the Saxons and saves his relative Elaine the Peerless.
 He is successful at tournaments, prevailing against such esteemed knights as Palomedes and Perceval.
 Hector is, however, one of the knights defeated and imprisoned by Turquine before being rescued by his brother Lancelot; he later returns the favour by finding the lost Knight of the Lake after Lancelot's period of insanity and returning him to the court.
+During the time when Lancelot is missing, Hector is one of the best knights of Arthur, second only to Bors, as ranked by King Bagdemagus asked by Arthur.
 Hector has a long relationship with Lady Perse of the Narrow Borderland after saving her from a forced marriage; he also has an affair with a cousin of the Lady of Roestoc prior to reuniting with Perse.
 In the Post-Vulgate Queste, his friendship with Gawain turns into the hatred following Gawain's killing of Erec.
 Hector participates in the great Grail Quest, during which his companions besides Gawain include Arthur the Less and Meraugis.
 Like most others, Hector is proven unworthy of achieving the sacred relic.
 Nevertheless, he helps the Grail hero Galahad to destroy the Castle of Treachery, and the appearance of the Grail revives him and Perceval after the two mortally wounded each other.
 In the Mort Artu (and Le Morte d'Arthur), when Lancelot is caught in his affair with Guinevere, Hector stands by his half-brother and leaves court with him.
 He becomes one of the top leaders of Lancelot's faction, participating in the battle to rescue the queen at her would-be execution and the subsequent defence of Lancelot's castle Joyous Guard.
 Hector accompanies Lancelot in France when they are expelled from Arthur's kingdom, before later returning to Britain to help defeat the Saxon army aided by Mordred's sons after the Battle of Camlann (Salisbury).
 He then joins his brother at the Archbishop of Canterbury's hermitage, and later dies on a crusade in the Holy Land.